What is a Parish Council?

-Parish Councils have a number of formal powers and using these Burton Joyce is responsible for the allotments, cemetery, church yard, the Grove, the Millennium Sun Dial, the Poplars Sports Ground, the Princess Diana Memorial, Roberts Recreation Ground, seasonal decorations and the War memorial.
+Parish Councils have a number of formal powers and using these Burton Joyce is responsible for the allotments, cemetery, church yard, the Grove, the Millennium Sun Dial, the Poplars Sports Ground, the Old School Building, the Princess Diana Memorial, Roberts Recreation Ground, seasonal decorations and the War memorial.

 What else does it do?

 The Parish Council responds to and comments on planning applications, structure plans, government discussion documents.
 It comments on every planning application in the parish; Gedling Borough Council then makes the final decision, taking into account the Parish Council’s views.